 On-call pay: California

 On February 4, 2019, the court case Ward v.
 Tilly’s, Inc., revamped how employers must compensate employees for on-call time.
-California on-call pay requirements now include employees calling to find out whether they are working or not, even if they aren’t required to work.
+As a result of the case, California on-call pay requirements include employees calling to find out whether they are working or not, even if they aren’t required to work.

 Prior to the February ruling, California employers thought they were only required to pay employees when they physically reported for work.
 But now, “reporting to work” also encompasses employees who report over the phone.